 Just about everyone has photos on their phones, but it’s hard to display (or sometimes even find) them.
 Print out photos of the day you and your sister went to the amusement park and make her a little photo album (cheap at drug stores) to remember the day by.
 Or buy a frame and print out a photo to put in it.
 You can find picture frames cheap at thrift stores.

 Easy, practical and packed with more than just the basics, this handy nail clipper set would make a welcome gift for men or women.

-7. Gourmet food or home-baked goodies
+Gourmet ingredients or home-baked goodies

 Does everyone crave your fabulous fudge or your peanut brittle?
 Give them all a sample, nicely wrapped, with the recipe inside.
 Now they can make it any time they want.
 You can find adorable, inexpensive containers on Amazon to make your gift presentation super special.

 A packet of saffron or jar of real cinnamon will be a great addition to the spice rack of the gourmet cook on your list.
 Or get them a jar of caviar, if they’re a fan.
 You can get domestic (and very good) caviar at the grocery store.
 Fancy jams or local honey make nice but inexpensive gifts and support local businesses.